|Last updated 22 August 2022|

-scheduled weekly return service from London to Woomera and Adelaide carrying Ministry freight and security-clearance approved
+scheduled weekly return service from London to Woomera and Adelaide carrying Britih Ministry of Defence and Ministry of Supply

-For reasons not readily apparent, these civil airliners on the Britain-Woomera-Adelaide courier used Adelaide (West Beach) Airport rather than the much more logical LRWE HQ at the newly constructed RAAF Edinburgh 10 miles away where WRE HQ was located.
-Instead of having the operation hidden away behind Edinburgh's high security, Adelaide aviation ethusiasts were treated to the weekly British courier visits - the memorable sounds of Merlins crackling and back-firing as power was pulled back on the Air Charter Tudors landing at Adelaide Airport, followed by squealing brake drums as they taxied in, chatting with friendly air crew while officious Commonwealth Policemen bustled around shouting threats at anyone with a camera or coming too close to the top secret cargo, even if it was just the passengers' personal suitcases.
+For reasons not readily apparent, the civil airlines on the London-Woomera-Adelaide-London courier used Adelaide (West Beach) Airport rather than the much more logical RAAF Edinburgh 10 miles away where WRE HQ was located.
+Instead of having the operation hidden behind Edinburgh's high security, Adelaide aviation ethusiasts were treated to the weekly British courier visits at their civil airport.
+Each arrival and departure was overseen by officious Commonwealth Police officers in a high state of agitation briefed to protect the top secret cargo from prying public eyes, even if it was just the passengers' personal suitcases.
 Dire threats were bellowed at anyone with a camera.
-Rather than use the facilities of the Airport Terminal building, the Tudors parked outside the Australian National Airways hangar where the passengers used a small terminal room in the side of the hangar (originally used by ANA and Guinea Airways).
-Then came the departure with four Merlins at full power, usually off Runway 23 to allow a long slow climb out over the water of St Vincent Gulf.
+Rather than use the facilities of the Airport Terminal building, the Tudors parked outside the Australian National Airways hangar where passengers were processed in a small terminal room in the side of the hangar.

 |Skyways Ltd Avro York G-AGNY in 1956 with the Adelaide terminal building under construction behind.|